 Infrastructure rehabilitation master plans are continuously updated for water distribution facilities, distribution pipelines, reservoirs, pumping plants, rate control stations and regulators.
-On-going studies to determine capital funding needs on large diameter pipe replacements and extending the life of cement pipes are examples of efforts to maintain the current system, and prevent disruptions with timely upgrades to facilities to deliver the best service to customers.
+Ongoing studies to determine capital funding needs on large diameter pipe replacements and extending the life of cement pipes are examples of efforts to maintain the current system and prevent disruptions by proactively upgrading facilities to deliver the best service to customers.